 This is an article on Adaptive Deep Learning on the edge by Neuralet.

-The goal of adaptive learning is to build robust systems that can work efficiently and adapt to new environments (novel data distributions) without having to store or transfer data from the edge devices to other systems.
+The goal of adaptive learning is to build robust systems that can work efficiently and adapt to new environments (novel data distributions) without having to store or transfer data from edge devices to other systems.
 When applied, this will dramatically simplify machine learning systems’ architecture and lower their deployment and maintenance costs.

 We present adaptive learning as a solution to train a lightweight pedestrian detection model that performs well on unseen data.
 We will explain the benefits of adaptive learning and discuss some challenges along the way.
 We will also review some optimizations to further improve model performance.
-Adaptive learning source code is available on our GitHub repository.

 Let’s suppose you want to train an object detection model.
 Depending on your specific needs, you may decide to follow one of the following approaches: